Hitchhiking in New Zealand: 6 Lessons from 20 Rides (Queenstown to Auckland)

 A yellow car stopped, the Maori man inside asked me where I was headed, and when I said Auckland he hit the gas as if I had said I was contagious.

-Five minutes later the same guy stops again!
+Five minutes later the same guy stopped again!
 He explained that since I was going to Auckland he thought I would mug him or something.
 How is that an explanation at all, I thought to myself.

 But the weird things about this 20-something guy were only just starting to be revealed to me.

 He volunteered a lot of information about his history of drug use (he was sober behind the wheel), his affiliation with the Maori underground, and the international mafia in Auckland.
-He swore was that in the past for him and he has turned a new page in his life now.
+He swore that was in the past for him and he has turned a new page in his life now.

 “What do you do for a living?”, I asked.
 “I’m security”.